SaltContainer/PokemonEmeraldMapRandoTracker/README.md

 ## Usage

 Each warp can be given an icon.
-To add an icon to a warp, simply click on the icon on the left, then click on the warp.
+To add an icon to a warp, simply left-click on a warp to select it, then left-click on the icon on the left.\
+An icon can also be selected as a "quick-mark".
+Right-click an icon on the left to select it.
+Right-click a warp to mark it as that icon.

 ## Bugs?
 Suggestions?